Orpheum Theatre (Minneapolis): Phase 1

-The first phase of renovation begun in January 1993, and involved expanding the stage by 20 feet, adding more dressing rooms, renovating the restrooms, and making the theater handicap accessible.
+The first renovation phase began in 1993 and, to accommodate elaborate Broadway productions, the Orpheum stage was extended almost 20 feet, with the back wall of the theatre painstakingly removed brick by brick.
+Unexpected architectural discoveries were made during the lobby renovation, including six Pompeiian friezes previously hidden under velour curtains, fake window grids, and a false wall.
+Following a $10 million restoration, the Orpheum re-opened in December 1993 with a concert by Heart and in January 1994 with the Broadway production of Miss Saigon.

 Change of plans

-Aesthetic improvements (cleaning the facade; restoring the lobby) were planned to be made in a second phase, but during phase 1, a terra cotta wall was found behind a plain wall in the vestibule, 85 percent intact.
+Aesthetic improvements (cleaning the facade; and restoring the lobby) were planned to be made in a second phase, but during phase 1, a terra cotta wall was found behind a plain wall in the vestibule, 85 percent intact.
 A laborer knocked through a layer of plain plaster and found plaster sculptural reliefs of griffins and urns.